Raythonic/watiba/README.md

 #### Commands with Variables
 Commands within backticks cannot contain snippets of Python code or Python variables.
 They must be pure shell commands.

-For example, these are not valid:
+For example, these constructs are not supported:
  ```
 file_name = "blah.txt"